 Steamed Injera Flatbread with Teff Flour

 A traditional Ethiopian sourdough flatbread made from teff flour, light and spongy to pair with rich stews.
-This african-inspired gluten free (gluten free) ready in about 15 minutes pairs teff flour, water, salt for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
+This ethiopian-inspired gluten free (gluten free) ready in about 15 minutes pairs teff flour, water, salt for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
 Each serving lands at about 100 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients